rpensch/genome_analysis/log.md

 31.03.2020 Genome Assembly of PacBio sequences with Canu

-03.04.2020 Gather transcriptomics data and genome assembly of Illumina and Nanopore data with spades
+03.04.2020 Gather transcriptomics data, genome assembly of Illumina and Nanopore data with spades and assembly evaluation with Quast